The Beth Lists

 The Locals Dine Early

-Earlier in the evening, I poked my head in to see a menu.
-About 25 heads looked up and stared from booths and tables.
-I had the feeling they hadn't seen an outsider in a while.
+Earlier in the evening, I poked my head inside the diner, to see a menu.
+At 5:30, about 25 heads looked up and stared from booths and tables.
+Guessing they hadn't seen an outsider for a while.

 Picture